GTRE GTX-35VS Kaveri: 2010s

-Foreign help

-On 4 July 2016, according to Indian media report, France offered to invest EUR 1 billion to revive India's combat jet engine project, proposing a joint development plan that could see the stalled Kaveri gas turbine powering indigenous Tejas fighters by 2020.
+On 4 July 2016, according to Indian media report, France offered to invest € 1 billion to revive India's combat jet engine project, proposing a joint development plan that could see the stalled Kaveri gas turbine powering indigenous Tejas fighters by 2020.

-On 20 November 2016, DRDO Director General for Aeronautics Cluster C P Ramanarayanan confirmed that DRDO and French Snecma have tied up to revive Kaveri Engine as part of the offsets deal for 36 Rafale jet.
+On 20 November 2016, DRDO Director General for Aeronautics Cluster C. P. Ramanarayanan confirmed that DRDO and French Snecma have tied up to revive Kaveri Engine as part of the offsets deal for 36 Rafale jet.
 It is expected that the engine would be integrated and tested in LCA Tejas by 2018.
-In 2018, La Tribune reported that French Snecma will help in production of the Kaveri by sharing M88's technology.
+According to a La Tribune article from February 26, 2018, Snecma will provide M88's technology to aid in the Kaveri's production.
+An auditing team from Safran certified the Kaveri engine in 2018, stating that it had attained a level of maturity appropriate for restricted aircraft integration.However the collaboration between both collapsed,as GTRE accused SNECMA of only providing minimal transfer of technologies for non-critical parts.